saulpw/visidata/www/docs/customize.md

     Command(keystrokes, execstr, helpstr, longname)

+To define a new command:

+    globalCommand('^D', 'sheet.topRowIndex += nVisibleRows//2', 'scroll one half-page down', 'scroll-halfpage-down')

-- To create a command alias:
+To create a command alias:

     globalCommand('^D', 'd')
     globalCommand('^D', 'delete-row')

-- To define a new command:

-    globalCommand('^D', 'sheet.topRowIndex += nVisibleRows//2', 'scroll one half-page down', 'scroll-halfpage-down')

 or for sheet-level commands: